watermanpdx/webdev-lab-notebook/checklist.md

 - [ ] Use the Wave AIM browser extension to run an accessibility audit on your completed solutions.

-#### Valid Code Check

-- [ ] Check that your HTML code is valid using the w3c validator.
-- [ ] Check that your CSS code is valid using the w3c validator.

 #### Formatted Code Check

 - [ ] Use Prettier to properly format your HTML code.